udze1/udze1/README.md

 - 👋 Hi, I’m @udze1
-- 👀 I’m interested in Machine learning and NLP
+- 👀 I’m interested in Machine learning, Reinforcement learning and Computer Vision
-- 🌱 I’m currently learning Data science at City, University of London
+- 🌱 I’m currently studying Data science at City, University of London
 - I'm looking for opportunities as a Graduate Data Scientist or ML Engineer